Pascal Tappeiner

 Pascal Tappeiner (born 21 July 2003) is a Swiss track racing cyclist.
 He was a bronze medalist at the 2025 UEC European Track Championships.

 Career

 From Züberwangen, St Gallen, he won a silver medal at the 2021 UCI Junior Track Cycling World Championships in the scratch race in Cairo, Egypt.

 He was a bronze medalist at the 2025 UEC European Track Championships in the Men's team pursuit in Belgium, in February 2025, competing alongside Noah Bögli, Alex Vogel and Mats Poot.
+The following year, he was part of the Swiss team that won a silver in the men's team pursuit at the 2026 UEC European Track Championships in Konya, Turkey, in February 2026, riding alongside Vogel, Poot and Luca Bühlmann and Bögli, as the team finished runner-up to Denmark in the gold medal race.